Who qualifies for a rebate?

 - Replacing one 20 litre toilet with a six litre low flow toilet can save almost 25,550 litres of water per person every year.

-Learn answers to frequently asked questions about the Toilet Rebate Program (pdf) or contact Environmental Services for more information.
+Learn answers to frequently asked questions about the Toilet Rebate Program (pdf) or contact Community Development for more information.